IPERS is currently experiencing high call volumes with longer than normal wait times. We appreciate your patience and understanding.

 IPERS provides disability benefits to qualified members.
 Usually, defined contribution plans do not offer disability benefits.

-IPERS' fees to manage its investment program are included in member and employer contribution rates.
-Members of a defined contribution plan typically pay very high management fees.
+IPERS does not charge fees to its members to manage its investment program.
+Administrative expenses are paid from the IPERS Trust Fund.
+Members of a defined contribution plan often pay extra management fees.

 Advantages of IPERS membership